qqpigass/FREEPII/README.md

 ### Pre-process data
 Please follow the steps below to generate the data required for model training and performance evaluation. <br />
 1. The protein complexes set is used to generate labels for PPIs in our task.
-In this preprocessing step, <br />
+In this preprocessing step,
+2. To converted the protein sequences into frequency matrix chaos game representation (FCGR), please follow the script in code/preprocess/Generate_seq_FCGR_16x.R.
+3.

    we will generate a new set of protein complexes containing only members from the CF-MS data and filter out protein complexes consisting of fewer than three genes. <br />
    Please follow the script in code/preprocess/preprocess_complexes.R to generate filtered protein complexes set for further analysis. <br />
+4.
+5.